All City events have been postponed or cancelled until further notice.

 Find out how to build healthy soil through back-yard composting at a FREE, hands-on workshop for residents.
 Registration is required.
 For more information and a schedule, visit www.reducewaste.org or call 408-918-4640.
 See more information at www.mountainview.gov/composting.
 Dates may also be listed on the City's Calendar.

 This FREE event helps residents to properly dispose of paint, oil, cleaning products, batteries, solvents and other household chemical products; and is held on Saturdays throughout the year at a variety of locations.
-The next Household Hazardous Waste Drop Off Event in Mountain View will be Saturday, August 10 (appointment only).
+The next Household Hazardous Waste Drop Off Event in Mountain View will be Saturday, August 15 (appointment only).
 For more information or to make an appointment, contact the Santa Clara County Household Hazardous Waste Program at www.HHW.org or (408) 299-7300.
-More information can also be found on the City's website (under Explore to the left of the screen) or at www.mountainview.gov/hhw.
+More information at www.mountainview.gov/hhw.

 These events are operated by the City of Mountain View Fire Department but might also be part of a Police Department Community Engagement Event (650-903-6224).
 There is a drop-off box for prescription drugs in the lobby of the Police/Fire Administration Building.
 There are also events and drop-off locations available at no cost throughout the year through a countywide program.
 For information about these and other locations, visit our Medicines & Sharps Disposal web page.

 *The March 14 Paper Shredding Event has been cancelled.
 Learn more at MountainView.gov/virus.